College Internships With ASC

-We offer two different types of theater education internships each summer, connected with our two summer camps.
+We offer two different types of theater education internships each summer, connected with our three summer camps.

 Shakespeare Intensive for Teens internships span both the June and July month-long sessions of Shakespeare Intensive for Teens, our theater summer camp for high school students.
 We hire two SIT interns each year, and it’s a comprehensive experience.
 You will spend one month assistant teaching a Shakespeare Intensive for Teens session with our leading Education Artists.
 The alternate month will be spent learning how to administer a professional arts organization with education programming.
 Areas of exploration will include are certainly not limited to marketing, grant writing and fundraising, research for the education department and general administration help with paperwork etc for the summer programs.
 During your administrative month you will also supervise summer camp students on work-study scholarships from 4:00-6:00, Monday through Thursday.
 The administrative month of the internship usually requires fewer hours per week than the instructional month.

-Shakespeare Superheroes internships involve assistant teaching two sessions of our two-week Shakespeare Superheroes summer camp for rising 2nd to rising 8th grade students, or our Shakespeare Superheroes Juniors sessions for four to six year olds.
+Shakespeare Superheroes internships involve assistant teaching sessions of our two-week Shakespeare Superheroes summer camp for rising 2nd to rising 8th grade students, or our Shakespeare Superheroes Juniors sessions for four to six year olds.
 In addition to teaching and supervising students each day, interns are usually responsible for aiding the lead Education Artists with paperwork and other administration needs.
 Superheroes interns are also expected to attend general summer education training at the end of May and the exact dates of each camp session will be released during the interview process.

 On select occasions, interns MIGHT be asked to assist company members with production activities, such as helping during costume parades or taking notes during a rehearsal.
 These opportunities are entirely dependent on the needs of the company and are not guaranteed.I was a participant in Shakespeare Intensive for Teens for one or more years.
 Does this make me a shoe-in for the SIT internship?